Meaningful Vocabulary Activities

 We will also work on connotation and denotation with the thesaurus.
 Pull up the thesaurus for students.
 Type in “precarious.”
 Which word best articulates the action in this picture?
 Consider the word’s connotation.

-Finally, I will print some of the students’ pictures and add them to our word wall.
+Finally, I will print some of the students’ pictures or sketches and add them to our word wall.
 With our word walls, we build a visual level of understanding with our vocabulary words.

 Brainstorm.